 Lastly, we eliminated some options based on price.
 There are so many different shooting glasses out there, prices have come way down.
 You can get a phenomenal set of glasses for less than $30, and spending more is usually a waste.
 You are really only paying for a brand name or some unnecessary feature for this much money.

 We eliminated the ESS Eyewear Crossbow Suppressor and the Oakley Men’s Radar OO9211-07 Shield Sunglasses because they are simply not worth their high price tags.

 After applying our criteria, we were able to get the list down to a manageable number.
 From there, we tested out some more and continued comparing.
 This brought us straight to the best shooting glasses on the market.

 96/100—Smith and Wesson M&P Shooting Glasses (Best Shooting Glasses)

 These glasses have it all.
-They provide S. MIL-PRF-31013 certified protection, full UV blocking, anti-fog lenses and an affordable price.
+They have S. MIL-PRF-31013 certified protection, full UV blocking, anti-fog lenses and an affordable price.
 To get the best shooting glasses on the market, get the Smith and Wesson M&P Shooting Glasses now.